Snowflake shares more than double. It's the biggest software IPO ever - KRDO

 Still, the Snowflake debut doesn’t come close to making the ranks of the biggest IPOs of all time.

-According to research from Renaissance Capital, last year’s stock sale of Saudi Aramco is the largest, raising nearly $26 billion.
+According to research from Renaissance Capital last year’s debut of Saudi Aramco is the largest, raising nearly $26 billion.
 The Uber IPO in 2019 raised more than $8 billion too — and that makes it just the 25th largest IPO ever.

-Snowflake is one of several buzzy “unicorn” startups expected to go public before the end of 2020, a list that also includes Airbnb, Palantir and DoorDash.
-Another smaller software tools developer, JFrog, also went pubiic Wednesday and did well.
-Shares rose 50% from their IPO price.
+Snowflake is one of several buzzy “unicorn” startups that had been expected to go public before the end of 2020, a list that also includes Airbnb, Palantir and DoorDash.
+Another smaller software tools developer, JFrog, also went public Wednesday and did well: Shares rose nearly 50% from their IPO price.

 Snowflake helps blue chip companies analyze and share data in the cloud.